The current building dates from 1909, but Crown Court Church has been on this site since 1719.

 Our pulpit, with its passageway underneath, is modern and was donated by the grand-daughters of John Cumming (1807-1881), perhaps our best-known minister.

 Looking upwards, facing the communion table, you will see three sets of colours.
-Closest to you are the colours of the Royal Caledonian Schools, whose residential facilities in Bushey closed in 1998, although the organisation itself continues as the Royal Caledonian Schools Trust.
+Closest to you are the colours of the Royal Caledonian Schools, whose residential facilities in Bushey closed in 1998, although the organisation itself continues as the Royal Caledonian Education Trust.
 In the middle are the colours of the 1st Battalion the Scots Guards, laid up at the fortieth anniversary of the Armistice in November 1958.
 Furthest away are the colours of the 2nd Battalion the Scots Guards, laid up in September 2003.

 On the rear wall is a plaque in memory of the soldiers of the Ninth (Scottish) Division who died in the Great War and subsequent conflicts.
 This is the only memorial to the Division apart from the cairn of undressed stones at Point du Jour, near Arras, in the Pas de Calais.
 There is also a memorial to the 29 members of the congregation who fell in the Great War.